Women's sports: Battle for equality

 Equal representation in organized sport for girls and women is commonly referred to as the "battle for equality" and includes a variety of competing feminist ideologies.
 Worldwide, the dominant representative sex in sport is male both financially and globally except in the rare case of sports created specifically for girls and women and certain sport disciplines.
 Sports dominated by women instead of men are few and the majority of organized sports dubbed "women's sports" or the "women's game" were created as the female equivalent of sports which were first popularized by men and male athletes.
 Over time there have been gradual and increasing efforts by different groups, individuals and lobbies in different countries to find ways which enable women to gain equal representation and support like their male counterparts.
 This change can be witnessed at the national level in different countries and in women's professional leagues.
 In terms of finding ways to acquire better pay and better funding, efforts largely began in the 20th century.
 A significant historical marker occurred during the 2012 London Olympics where it became the first Olympic games in which women competed in every sport.

 In some areas, sex and gender can serve as a selective and primary factor in terms of determining if women's sports should receive the same treatment as men's.
 Whether or not women are as able-bodied as men can serve as the basis of decision making criteria.
-Gender-based characteristics associated with masculinity and femininity can become the deciding factor for individuals in terms of their potential sports participation, but can also affect organizing sporting bodies where this has been held as a justifiable dismissal of sports equity for female participants.
+Gender-based characteristics associated with masculinity and femininity can become the deciding factor for individuals in terms of their potential sports participation, but can also affect organizing sporting bodies where this has been held as a justifiable dismissal of sports equity for female participants- Colateral to these beliefs about femininity arise health related issues historically unspoken: the menstrual health of female athletes; in a recent review by Mendez-Dominguez & cols. authors state that the limited evidence of clinical trials regarding menstrual health and menstrual-cycle-associated symptoms indicates a need for specific sports medicine research and emphasizes that routine assessment of menstrual symptoms, perceived recovery, fatigue, training tolerance, and readiness to compete may help identify opportunities to optimize athletes menstrual health, well-being and performance.

 Although there are various goals and reasons behind organized team sports participation in Western cultures, one perspective claims that sport is principally organized around the political project of physically and symbolically elevating men over women.
 One study has claimed that notions of audience interest or preference were based on personal beliefs and assumptions rather than evidence or research and that in some cases these beliefs and assumptions were the reason why coverage of men's professional sports is prioritized.